charliegerard/webusb-rtlsdr-aircraft-radar-system/README.md

 This project used the Web USB API, a RTL-SDR dongle + antenna and some vanilla JS code.

+If you'd like to learn more about how I built it, you can check out the blog post.

 ## How to run

 As it doesn't use any front-end framework, you can start it quickly by running: